videolan/x265/doc/reST/cli.rst

 	Enable a temporal sub layer.
-All referenced I/P/B frames are in the base layer and all unreferenced B frames are placed in a temporal sublayer.
-A decoder may chose to drop the sublayer and only decode and display the base layer slices.
+All referenced I/P/B frames are in the base layer and all unreferenced B frames are placed in a temporal enhancement layer.
+A decoder may chose to drop the enhancement layer and only decode and display the base layer slices.

 	If used with a fixed GOP (:option:`b-adapt` 0) and :option:`bframes` 3 then the two layers evenly split the frame rate, with a cadence of